 There are many reasons that people may be at risk for very low blood sugar.
 You may be at a higher risk if any of the following apply to you:

 Glucagon is a natural hormone that exists in the body.
 The body uses it to bring up your blood sugar when it gets low.
 It is important to remember that glucagon is NOT glucose, which is the sugar your body uses for energy.

 Glucagon is also a medicine that increases the amount of glucagon in your body to bring up your blood sugar when you're experiencing very low blood sugar.

 Before Gvoke, people needed to go through a lot of steps to get glucagon treatments ready to be used.
 This made emergency situations even more challenging and stressful.

-The American Diabetes Association recommends that glucagon be prescribed for everyone who has an increased risk for very low blood sugar, so it’s available should it be needed.
+The ADA Standards of Care recommends that glucagon be prescribed for everyone who has an increased risk for very low blood sugar, so it’s available should it be needed.

 Watch this informative video – Dr. Jennifer Goldman, an adult endocrinologist, explains when and how to use glucagon and shares some important facts about using Gvoke as a treatment option.